 In this guide:

-The essential purpose of your App outline is to describe what information is required to populate your chosen document templates.
+The essential purpose of your outline is to describe what information is required to populate your chosen document templates.
 Each piece of required information is known as a "variable."

 How do you identify a variable? i.e. how do you identify all the pieces of information your App needs to collect in order to populate its document templates?